-ISBN 9780649722969
+ISBN 9780649722976

-Traces of the Plan of Our Being so Far as Revealed in the Mental Plan by L. W. Mansfield
+Traces of the Plan of Our Being So Far as Revealed in the Mental Plan: And in the Preparation Therein for the Precepts and Doctrines of Christ by L. W. Mansfield

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.